yaxingwang/yaxingwang.github.io/_pages/about.md

 ## News
 + Two papers are accepted by NeurIPS2025
-+ Two papers are accepted by CVPR2025 and ICCV2025
++ Three papers are accepted by CVPR2025 and ICCV2025
 + Two papers are accepted by ICLR2025
 + [1Prompt1Story](https://github.com/byliutao/1Prompt1Story) are accepted by ICLR2025 as **spotlight**
 + I am ICLR2026 Area Chair